-If the value is an array, or is being treated as an array, there are special arrowhead items on either end. $\checkmark$ $\checkmark$ Click on the arrowhead items to reveal more array elements.
+If the value is an array, or is being treated as an array, there are special arrowhead items on either end.
+Click on the arrowhead items to reveal more array elements.
 (Night-View lets you reference elements beyond the ends of an array.)
+Linked lists can be manipulated the same way, although such lists terminate when the link is NULL.

 If heap debugging is turned on, and the value is a pointer which references heap memory, then it will have an additional sub-item named "(heap info)", which is a block data item describing the heap block containing the memory referenced by the pointer.
-See "Block Data Item" on page 8-69.
+See "Block Data Item" on page 8-73.